Dense 3D Face Correspondence: Dense 3D Face Correspondence

+Our aim now is to establish accurate correspondences between a patch on one face $\mathbf{S}_j$ and its corresponding patch on the other face $\mathbf{S}_k$.
+We do this in a fairly standard manner by finding distinctive keypoints, generating a descriptor of the local surface around each point, and establishing matches between points on each patch whose descriptors are sufficiently close.

+More specifically, to find keypoints we consider the surface distinctiveness at each point in the patch.
+We do so by calculating the covariance of all the points within a neighborhood of $5\rho$ of the current point, and marking as keypoints any points for which the ratio of the largest two eigenvalues of the covariance exceeds a threshold.
+Note that if the neighborhood is uniform these eigenvalues will be equal, and therefore the point is unsuitable as a keypoint.

+Figure~\ref{fig:KD} shows keypoints detected by our algorithm in the tenth iteration on four different identities of the FRGCv2 database.

-We use the keypoints detected on surface patch $\mathbf{S}_j$ for feature extraction and matching only if an adequate number of keypoints are detected (minimum three for triangulation).
-Otherwise, $\mathbf{S}_j$ is not considered to be sufficiently descriptive and further correspondences on this patch are established using an alternate method described in Section~\ref{sect:altmethod}.
+We use the keypoints detected on surface patch $\mathbf{S}_j$ for feature extraction and matching only if an adequate number of keypoints are detected (we use a minimum of three), otherwise, $\mathbf{S}_j$ is not considered to be sufficiently descriptive and the matches are not sought within the patch.